Merkel ally attacks left's plan to poll members over tie-up

-BERLIN (Reuters) - The head of Angela Merkel’s Bavarian allies has attacked a plan by the opposition Social Democrats (SPD) to put any decision on forming a “grand coalition” with her to a vote of its grassroots members, warning against tactics that threaten stability.
+BERLIN (Reuters) - The head of Angela Merkel’s allies in Bavaria has attacked a plan by the opposition Social Democrats (SPD) to put any decision on forming a “grand coalition” with her to a vote of its members, warning against tactics that risk stability.

-The poll could turn into an unwieldy process that complicates the creation of a new government.
-It carries huge risks for the SPD leadership should the grassroots reject any tie-up, and puts Merkel under pressure to make concessions to her rivals to win their support - such as granting them the position of finance minister in her new cabinet.

-Bavaria State Premier Horst Seehofer said Germans had voted for a government led by Merkel, and to torpedo attempts to create a coalition on tactical grounds would damage the SPD.
+Bavaria State Premier Horst Seehofer said Germans had expressed the wish in last Sunday’s ballot for a government led by Merkel, and to torpedo attempts to create a coalition on tactical grounds would damage the politics and the SPD itself.

 “The heads of the parties all have a mandate and the responsibility to ensure stability,” Seehofer said, in an interview with newspaper Bild am Sonntag, to appear on Sunday.